Vivek A. Kumar: Early life and education

 Vivek was born to Indian parents, grew up in Singapore where he attended Parry primary school, Kuo Chuan Presbyterian Secondary School for his O levels and Nanyang Junior College for his A levels.

 He received a BSc in biomedical engineering from Northwestern University in 2006, pursuing research in synthetic biomaterials in the lab of Guillermo Ameer, ScD.
-In 2006, he started pursuing his doctoral in bioengineering with Elliot Chaikof, MD, PhD, at Georgia Tech and Emory University in Atlanta, where he was awarded the American Heart Association Predoctoral Fellowship, graduating in 2011.
+In 2006, he started pursuing his doctoral in bioengineering with Elliot Chaikof, MD, PhD, at Georgia Tech and Emory University in Atlanta, where he was awarded an American Heart Association Predoctoral Fellowship, graduating in 2011.

 Academic career

 Vivek began his post-doctoral work in 2011 with Elliot Chaikof at the Wyss Institute for Biologically Inspired Engineering and Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.
-He continued his post-doctoral work with Jeffrey Hartgerink at Rice University in 2012 till 2016, and was awarded the NIH F32 fellowship for his work.
+He continued his post-doctoral work with Jeffrey Hartgerink at Rice University in 2012 till 2016, and was awarded an NIH F32 fellowship for his work.
 At Rice University, Vivek alongside Jeffrey Hartgerink created a new high-tech hydrogel to aid healing and make natural tissue recovery easier for humans.

-He currently serves at the NJIT as an assistant (2016-2022), associate (tenured 2022) professor in biomedical engineering, chemical engineering, biology; and Endodontics at the Rutgers School of Dental Medicine, funded by NIH, NSF and foundation grants.
+He began his academic career at NJIT as an assistant (2016-2022), associate (tenured 2022) professor in biomedical engineering, chemical engineering, biology; and Endodontics at the Rutgers School of Dental Medicine, funded by NIH, NSF and foundation grants.
+He moved to the UH in 2025 as a tenured associate professor.

-He has co-authored over 50 peer-reviewed journal articles, over 6 dozen abstracts, co-invented over a dozen patents/applications; and mentored dozen of undergraduate, graduate and post-doctoral students.
+He has co-authored over 65 peer-reviewed journal articles, over 6 dozen abstracts, co-invented over a dozen patents/applications; and mentored over a 100 undergraduates, graduates and post-doctoral students.
 As of January 2020 Vivek has been cited over 2,200 times and has an H-index of 26.